Heydon/ga11ery/src/posts/cern.md

 ---
 title: CERN
-image: /images/tunnel.png
+image: /images/cern1.jpg
-alt: The LHC tunnel being dug out.
-Pictured is a track entering the tunnel.
+alt: A silhouette of a man standing at the bottom of a vast cylindrical structure
 description: >-
-  This image is a filtered version of the images available from the CERN archives.
+  This is a doctored photo based on one taken from CERN's archive.
+It was taken during the contruction of the  Large Hadron Collider.
-date: 2020-04-06T14:39:06.327Z
+date: 2020-04-09T16:07:44.235Z
 ---